Navigating permanent underdetermination in dark energy and inflationary cosmology: Underdetermination

 \subsection{Types of underdetermination}

-The underdetermination of theory by evidence is undoubtedly a central pillar in the realism debates of contemporary philosophy of science \parencite{Duhem1954-DUHTAA}.
-The familiar distinction between `transient'/`weak' underdetermination and `strong' underdetermination delineates the boundaries of our epistemic misgivings \parencite{Sklar1975-SKLMC, Quine1975-QUIOEE}.
+The underdetermination of theory by evidence is undoubtedly a central pillar in the realism debates in the philosophy of science\footnote{While it is not necessary to subscribe to realism to be concerned about underdetermination (as will be discussed briefly later on this section), given that most physicists themselves are favorable to scientific realism in some form (e.g.\ see Jim Peebles' perspective on what he takes to be the physics community's operative philosophy of physics \parencite{Peebles:2024jdt}), we find realism to be an informative lens through which to analyze underdetermination in cosmology.
+It best captures the concerns of the physics community which largely sees physics as a project working towards a fundamental understanding of ``a unified mind-independent physical reality'' where our best theories are taken to be good approximations of this reality \parencite[p.~2-3]{Peebles:2024jdt}.}, where the familiar distinction between `transient'/`weak' underdetermination and `strong' underdetermination delineates the boundaries of our epistemic misgivings \parencite{Sklar1975-SKLMC, Quine1975-QUIOEE, Duhem1954-DUHTAA}.
 As the familiar story goes, there might be a number of theories competing to explain the available data; yet, they differ in their empirical predictions, which suggests that such underdetermination is transient and will be broken once further empirical data can be gathered.
 Far more epistemically worrying \emph{prima facie} is the possibility that there exist a number empirically equivalent theories that could never be distinguished from each other by any empirical data, but which also present distinct and conflicting ontological visions of the world.
 Here, we take empirical equivalence between theories $T$ and $T'$ to mean the \textit{exact} equivalence between the empirical substructures of every model $M$ of $T$ and $M'$ of $T'$ \cite{VanFraassenBas1980-VANTSI}.
 This strong underdetermination represents a serious challenge to those with realist predilections because it seems to undermine any firm basis for using science to identify our ontological commitments.

 However, the debate concerning the degree of epistemic threat posed by strong underdetermination has largely hinged on whether there are any truly compelling examples of such underdetermination.
 On the one hand, some philosophers have taken the threat seriously (e.g.\ \cite{Quine1975-QUIOEE, Jones1991-JONRAW, Kukla1993-KUKLLE, Earman1993-JOHURA, Wolf:2023xrv, Hoefer2020-HOESRW, acuna2021charting, mulder_read}) and pointed to, among other examples, alternative formulations of quantum mechanics, Newtonian mechanics, and general relativity to argue that there may be genuine instances of strong underdetermination.
 On the other hand, these examples have all generated a fair amount of skepticism, with skeptics dismissing such examples as artificial, and, for example, arguing that the theories in question are either notational variants of one and the same theory, or that the proposed `alternatives' are deficient in some obvious way (e.g.~\cite{Laudan1991-LAUEEA, Norton2003-NORMEU, Musgrave1992-MUSRAW, Stanford2001-STARTD-5}). \textcite[p.~20]{Norton2003-NORMEU}, in this context, has prominently argued that, in any case where we can tractably demonstrate empirical equivalence between two theories, ``we cannot preclude the possibility that the theories are merely variant formulations of the same theory'', and that this suggests that we should view purported instances of strong underdetermination with suspicion.